Sum-product phenomena for Ahlfors-regular sets: Abstract

 \section{Abstract}

-We utilise the recent work of Orponen to yield a result of sum and product for Ahlfors-regular sets.
-The result is sharp up to constants.
-As a corollary, we obtain the fractal analogue of the Solymosi $4/3$-bound for finite subsets of $\R.$
+We utilise the recent work of Orponen to yield a sum-product result for Ahlfors-regular sets.
+As a corollary, we obtain the fractal analogue of Solymosi's $4/3$-bound for finite subsets of $\R.$